theanurin/docker-images/README.md

 Feel free to read/write files in /mnt

 [!]
-Do not forget exit gracefully by 'exit' command to prevent corruption of your image file 'my-sensetive-luks.img'.
+Do not forget exit gracefully by 'exit' command to prevent corruption of your image file 'my-sensitive-luks.img'.

 bash-5.1# echo "My BTC wallet private key: xxxxxxxxxxxxxxxx" >> my-btc-wallet-keys.txt bash-5.1# exit